-We think direct deposit is so important to your financial well-being, we give you extra benefits to encourage you to sign up.
+We think recurring Direct Deposit is so important to your financial well-being, we give you extra benefits to encourage you to sign up.
 It's one of three services that help you qualify for Free Checking with Plus and Relationship benefits on your DCU Checking Account.
-When you have direct deposit and eStatements or an active DCU loan account (such as a Visa credit card), you'll receive:
+When you have recurring Direct Deposit and eStatements or an active DCU loan account (such as a Visa credit card), you'll receive:

 Early payday Many employers let us know electronically, up to two days in advance, how much money will go into our members' accounts on payday.
 At DCU, we credit those funds to your account as soon as we know.
 You get use of your money up to two days in advance.
 We know of no bank that offers this benefit.
-In fact, some banks may delay your direct deposit beyond the payday.
+In fact, some banks may delay your recurring Direct Deposit beyond the payday.

 Unlimited free ATM transactions at non-DCU ATMs There's no DCU fee to use any non-DCU ATM.
 However, many institutions may surcharge you at the ATM to use their ATMs.
 These surcharges average around $1.75, but can go to $5.00 or more in high traffic locations.
 You can often avoid or reduce surcharges by finding ATMs that don't surcharge, make fewer (but larger) withdrawals, or get cash back from merchants when you make purchases with your card.